Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Handmade Goods and Marble Souvenirs

-Dorset’s artistic spirit shines through in its boutique shops and local artisans.
-One of the standout stops is JK Adams Kitchen Store, famous for handcrafted wooden cutting boards and kitchenware.
-Many of their products are made right in Vermont, and they even offer tours of their workshop.
+Dorset’s creative spirit can be seen in its shops and local artists.
+JK Adams Kitchen Store is a great stop for wooden cutting boards and other cutting edge kitchen ware.
+Several of their products are produced right in Vermont and you can tour their workshop.

-Another must-visit is the Marble House Project Gift Shop, where you can find small-batch marble art, jewelry, and home décor crafted by local artists using stone from the original quarry.
-If you want to take a little piece of Dorset home with you, this is the place.
+You should definitely visit the Marble House Project Gift Shop for small batch marble art, jewelry and home décor made by local artisans using stone from the original quarry.
+Here you can take home a little piece of Dorset with you.

-The Dorset Union Store, one of the oldest general stores in the state, also offers locally made candles, preserves, and Vermont maple syrup—perfect souvenirs that support local makers.
+The Dorset Union Store is one of the oldest general stores in the state.
+The store also carries Vermont maple syrup, preserves, and locally made candles that make great souvenirs while supporting Vermont makers.

 Visiting Local Craft Stores

-If you’re into antiquing or crafts, plan a morning to browse Vermont Pickers Market just outside Dorset.
-I found a vintage postcard collection from the early 1900s, along with handmade pottery that now decorates my kitchen.
+If you like antiques or craft work, spend the morning at Vermont Pickers Market, just outside Dorset.
+A collection of vintage postcards from the early 1900s along with handmade pottery is beautifying my kitchen.

-In summer, Dorset Art Gallery often hosts local showcases featuring oil paintings, photography, and sculpture.
+Dorset Art Gallery showcases local artists and their works including paintings, photographs and sculptures.
 It’s worth a visit—even if you’re just window shopping.

 Family-Friendly Activities in Dorset Vermont